prismskylabs/aws-snapper/README.md

 ## Permissions

-The IAM user (or IAM role associated with your EC2 instance profile or AWS Lambda function) will need permission to retrieve tags on EC2 instances, volumes, and snapshots; create and delete snapshots; and modify snapshot tags.
+The IAM Role used by the AWS Lambda function will need permission to retrieve tags on EC2 instances, volumes, and snapshots; create and delete snapshots; and modify snapshot tags.

-If you chose to generate SNS reports, the user/role will also need permission to publish to the configured SNS topic.
+If you chose to generate SNS reports, the Role will also need permission to publish to the configured SNS topic.

 An example IAM policy for all these privileges is [included with